WISDEM/dakota_driver/README.md

 An OpenMDAO driver allowing access to DAKOTA.

-To view the Sphinx documentation for this distribution, type: plugin docs dakota_driver
+To view the Sphinx documentation for this distribution, type: `plugin docs dakota_driver` (currently not implemented)

 This can be installed using `plugin install` in an openmdao environment after the succesful installation of pyDAKOTA

 import driver using:

-    from dakota_driver.driver import pydakdriver
+    `from dakota_driver.driver import pydakdriver`

 ## Example Usage:
     driver = self.add('driver',pydakdriver())